Eurydia/practice-clean-programming-language/src/pages/index.md

 ...code...
 ```

-Or move the type specification down.
+or move the type specification down.

 ```
 // Language: Clean